eiriksm/fesk-rt/README.md

 ## Why "FESK"?
 FESK is a word play on FSK [(Frequency-shift keying](https://en.wikipedia.org/wiki/Frequency-shift_keying)).
 The FESK protocol itself is a binary FSK (BFSK).
 But the word “fesk” means “fish” in northern Norwegian dialect.
 Coincidentally, in Norway, I would say one can also use the word as a mild swear word.
 Something like “what the fish” or “oh… fish!”

+## Built with AI Assistance

+This project is crafted with help from AI collaborators while always remaining under human supervision.
+OpenAI's gpt-5-codex model assists with coding reviews and implementation planning, and Anthropic's Claude 3.5 Sonnet model provides complementary insights during those same review and planning sessions.
+Together they accelerate development without replacing the judgment of the humans who guide every change.